K-12 Social Science Sites

 A game where your mind is your map.
 Choose from seven maps and five levels of difficulty.
 Level one starts with multiple choice questions ("Is this France, Russia or Germany?")
 Level five means spelling the country or state AND its capital city.
 Want to play against a buddy?
 Hats off to Funbrain for including a two-player version, where each player can choose his own level of difficulty.
 And this marvelous game is Java-free, so it's compatible with older browsers and WebTV.

-WOMEN'S HISTORY - http://womenshistory.about.com/homework/womenshistory/
+WOMEN'S SUFFRAGE - http://www.surfnetkids.com/resources/womens-suffrage/

 Back to the Top

-Also see Innovative Ways to Teach and other Interesting Lessons
+Also see Innovative Ways to Teach

 Or Projects on Line